Sleavely/datadiff-laravel/README.md

 $diff = Datadiff::compare($obj1, $obj2);
 ```

-The comparison is made with [gamringer/JSONPatch](https://github.com/gamringer/JSONPatch) and will return an instance of `\gamringer\JSONPatch\Patch`.
+The comparison is made with [mikemccabe/json-patch-php](https://github.com/mikemccabe/json-patch-php) and returns an array with JSON Patch operations.